ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 *Figure 1.5 Custom Javascript function to generate a VirtelSession cookie*

     A URL may contain a “capability token” generated by another terminal.
 In this case the URL inherits certain rights or capabilities conferred by the other terminal.
 The capabilities inherited depend on the parameters specified in the SET-HEADER tag which generated the capability token.
-For further details, see `“Capability Tokens”, page 59 <#_bookmark60>`__.
+For further details, see `“Capability Tokens” <#_V456UG_59 <#_V456UG_60>`__.

 ::